 The comments provided by the participants on the abilities to undertake further researches on CSDP and EU comfort the idea that the CSDP module is an adequate introduction to a specialised knowledge.
 They stated that they received a good basis of knowledge, a basic understanding of the whole EU organisation and CSDP which would make the researches easier, and some material to start from, the CSDP Handbook notably.
-Some participants even suggested to dedicate more time in the module for teaching the adequate research skills and methods although some other would like more intervention from the lecturers in the syndicate groups.

 The concrete intentions to undertake such further studies depend on the nature of the curricula followed by the respondents.
-Some participants affirmed an interest for studying further this topic through research projects in the framework of thesis, for example, although other declared that they are rather interested about the topic for their personal knowledge, mainly.
+Some participants affirmed an interest for studying further this topic: "It definitely sparked my interest in further research", one stated.
+A student even reported we felt better prepared...
+With view to his or her participation to the next CSDP Olympiad, to be organised in Greece in May 2014.